Update: This offer for The World of Hyatt Credit Card has expired. Learn more about the current offers here.

-Yesterday I wrote about the big value you can get from The Hyatt Credit Card.
-In addition to a huge sign-up bonus, the card has a $75 annual fee and offers an anniversary free night certificate that’s valid at any Category 1-4 Hyatt property.
-You also get Discoverist status for as long as you have the card, and can earn Explorist status when you spend $50,000 on the card in a calendar year.
+Yesterday I wrote about the big value you can get from The World of Hyatt Credit Card.
+In addition to a huge welcome bonus, the card has a $95 annual fee and offers an anniversary free night certificate that’s valid at any Category 1-4 Hyatt property.
+You also get Discoverist status for as long as you have the card.
 The card is a no brainer for anyone who is eligible and stays at Hyatts at least once in a while.

 On that post, reader JJ left the following comment: